3DBAG/3dbag-pipeline/README.md

 ## Development and testing

 You need to have the workflow packages set up in their own virtual environments in `/venvs`.
-The virtual environment names follow the pattern of `venv_<package>`, e.g. `/venvs/venv_core`, `/venvs/venv_party_walls`.
+The virtual environment names follow the pattern of `venv_<package>`.
+You need to set up:  `/venvs/venv_core`, `/venvs/venv_party_walls` and `/venvs/venv_floors_estimation`

-The dagster UI (dagster-webserver) is installed and run separately from the *bag3d* packages.
-This mimicks our deployment setup.
-Create another one for the `dagster-webserver` and install the package with `pip install dagster-webserver`.
+The dagster UI (dagster-webserver) is installed and run separately from the *bag3d* packages, as done in our deployment setup.
+Create another virtual environment for the `dagster-webserver` and install the package with `pip install dagster-webserver`.

 The `DAGSTER_HOME` contains the configuration for loading the *bag3d* packages into the main dagster instance, which we can operate via the UI.
 In order to launch a local development dagster instance, navigate to the local `DAGSTER_HOME` (see below) and start the development instance.
 If you've set up the virtual environment correctly, this main dagster instance will load the *code location* of each workflow package.